JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 The full cost for the make option is similar to the buy option.
 The full cost is the extended cost plus any incremental investment cost.

 Beginning the analysis for the Make option I created a measure "Additional Unit Capacity Required" using DAX that calculates excess production demand, I also created another measure "Capital Investment Required (Make)" which is the number of machines required multiplied by the cost of the machine.
 You should know that the number of machines required is the Additional Unit Capacity Required divided by the Unit Capacity per machine.
-Now we can calculate the full cost for the make option, I called it "Make Scenario Full Cost" measure
+Now we can calculate the full cost for the make option, I called it the "Make Scenario Full Cost" measure

 Additional Unit Capacity| Capital Investment Required (Make)| Make Scenario Full Cost :---------------------:|:-----------------------:|:---------------------: